kelleyja/DE_Optos/README.md

 Molex / 0022124022 PART: WM13445-ND

-UPADTE - YOU'LL need a diode inline with the positive lead, splice it into the wire
+UPDATE - YOU'LL need a diode inline with the positive lead, splice it into the wire